 Hi.
 I'm Lessie, but everyone calls me Les.
 I am returning to school to further my education at the age of 52.
 I am majoring in Advertising and Marketing Communications while minoring in Business.
 In possession of an Associate's of Science in Management from Leeward Community College - I wish to continue this journey.

 This is not an easy thing for me to do - to post about my life and my needs.
-I tend to be more private, independent, strong-willed, and confident - yet here I am telling the internet my personal needs, leaning on friends, indecisive, and lacking even the smallest shred of belief for a fruitful future.
+I tend to be more private, independent, strong-willed, and confident - yet here I am telling the internet my personal needs, leaning on friends, and struggling to find even the smallest shred of hope for a fruitful future.

-I have the best wishes and love of the people around me and I do not expect them to give me more financially.
+I have the best wishes and love of the people around me and I do not expect them to give more financially.
 One of them suggested I do a fundraiser.
-After all, part and parcel of my career is the art of persuading others based on the information I provide.
-Isn't that the essence of what communication is?
+After all, part and parcel of my career is the art of persuading others toward an action based on the information I provide.
+Isn't that the essence of communication?
 The sharing of ideas, passions, dreams, and information.
 If I cannot "sell" myself, how would I expect to "sell" for a business or non-profit?

 Casting aside my pride, here I am.
 Asking the world (or at least the visitors to this page) for a wee bit of charity so I may pursue a deeper understanding and control of my ability to inspire others to action.